Comfy-Org/comfyui-datadog-monitor/README.md

 ## How It Works

-The node uses `ddtrace.auto` which must be imported before any other imports.
-When ComfyUI loads this custom node, it:
+This extension uses `ddtrace.auto` which must be imported before any other imports.
+When ComfyUI loads this extension, it:
 1. Imports `ddtrace.auto` to enable full instrumentation
 2. Configures service tags for proper APM organization
 3. Starts continuous profiling in the background

+No nodes appear in the UI - everything runs automatically in the background.

 ## Memory Monitoring